BrandenStoberReal/CareerCanvas/TEMPLATES.md

 There are currently four categories for dynamic macros: `education`, `work`, `certification`, and `skills`.
 Each category has its own set of macros that are used to identify the parent element of the macro.

+Dynamic macros are always replaced `recursively` as long as the criteria for the parent element is met.
+This means that if a dynamic macro is nested inside another dynamic macro, both macros would be filled.

 ### Education Container
 An example is provided below from one of the default templates:
 ```html